-Product Selection pressure - traits Standard treatment Optional additional treatment SalmoRAS4+ Fast growth All-Female Triploid - 3N SalmoRAS4+IPN Fast growth and QTL-IPN All-Female Triploid - 3N

-The tailor-made product range for full-cycle production in land-based farms offers the best combinations of characteristics to suit growth and fish welfare in recirculation systems (RAS).
+Product Selection pressure - traits Optional key properties SalmoRAS Fast growth All-Female, Triploid, IPN The product range for full-cycle production in land-based farms offers the best combinations of characteristics to suit growth and fish welfare in recirculation systems (RAS).
 Combining different traits and treatments, we have aimed to make it easy to choose the product specifically suited for each customer.

-The standard product is treated as All-Female, however Triploid can be chosen in addition to fully eliminate problems with early maturation.

-$\label{eq:cryopreservation-choosing the best} \ensuremath{\mathsf{males}}\xspace$ at any time

-Conventionally, males and females with the best characteristics had to sexually mature at the same time to produce the desired products.
+Premium selection of salmon ova for the specific requirements of the land-based production environment.
+This product is selected for high growth and reduced early maturation (All-Female) or even complete elimination of early maturation (All-Female Triploid).
+Cryopreservation - choosing the best males at any time Conventionally, males and females with the best characteristics had to sexually mature at the same time to produce the desired products.
 Advances in cryopreservation of Atlantic salmon milt now allows the sperm from desirable males to be stored for use when required.
 In three cryolabs around the world (Norway, Iceland and Chile) we can freeze and store milt from the best-performing males to be used at any time of the year, according to order planning.
 Milt from the same male can be used for several orders to the same customer, resulting in high consistency of the delivered eggs.

-Commercial contacts

-Head of Commercial Team Salmon Ova Salmon Ova Nordics and Global

-Salmon Ova UK and North America

-Global sales

-Geir Olav Melingen

-Commercial Director

-geir.olav@bmkgenetics.com

-Sales Iceland, Faroes Islands and Outside Europe

-Róbert Rúnarsson Sales Manager robert.runarsson@ bmkgenetics.com +354 693 6323

-Sales UK and urope North America

-Ben Perry Sales and Technical Support Manager ben.perry@bmkgenetics.com +44 (0)788 009 2017

-Europe, Middle East, Africa, Russia and South America

-Salmon Ova Chile

-Sales Europe, Middle East, Africa, Russia an South America

-Harry Tziouvas RAS Sales Manager harry.tziouvas@ bmkgenetics.com +44 (0)782 337 4568

-Sales Chile

-Pablo Mazo General Manager pablo.mazo@bmkgenetics.com +56 9 667 50790

-Salmon Ova Norway

-Sales South Norway
+Contacts Our people are the key to our success

-Kate Furhovden Stenerud Regional Sales Manager South kate.f.stenerud@ bmkgenetics com +47 917 40 144
+Kate Furhovden Stenerud Commercial Director, Salmon kate.f.stenerud@ bmksalmon.com +47 917 40 144